Steelfab: History

-A larger 170/180 model was launched in the late 1960s with a much stronger and more powerful Ford 5000 skid but sales were limited and only around 60 units were sold and production ceased circa 1972.
+A larger 170/180 model was launched in the late 1960s with a much stronger and more powerful Ford 5000 skid, but sales were limited and only around 60 units were sold and production ceased circa 1972.
 The Horndraulic '800' digger was first produced during the latter part of 1965 and received considerable acceptance on the market and a larger 900 was later produced.
 This machine mounted on the rear of tractors.
-The 800 diggers used the tractor hydraulics to power the digger although a pump system powered by the tractor PTO was offered as an option.
+The 800 diggers used the tractor hydraulics to power the digger although a pump system powered by the tractor power take-off (PTO) was offered as an option.

 The 900 digger incorporated a pump system run from the tractor PTO as part of its design.
 Steelfab also manufactured front end loaders for fitment to many different tractor marques and models under the brand name "Horndraulic" originally under license from the US.
 For some time Steelfab manufactured front end loaders for Ford and Leyland tractor which were marketed under the Ford and Leyland brand names by their dealers.
 The designer of the 800 and 900 digger who had joined Steelfab from the HyMac company later went on to design a scissor design tipper trailer known as the Power X System and later left Steelfab and set up business building mini excavators known as Powerfab.

 The Steelfab SF 122 loader was used to build the "Roadless 700" Tractor loader in 1968.
 This machine based on the Roadless Plougemaster 65 and 75 tractors.
 Six were supplied to Israel between 1969 and 1972.
 The original prototype is believed to be the only one in existence.
 These were unusual machines as they had a Brockhouse torque converter transmission but were based on a Ford tractor.

 Competition

-At this time the market was very competitive with several firms offering alternatives to the JCB excavators.
+At this time, the market was very competitive with several firms offering alternatives to the JCB excavators.
 HyMac Limited later took over Whitlock Bros. of Great Yeldham in Essex Manufacturing The HyMac 370 backhoe loader range.